rissh/Zomato-Dataset-Exploratory-Data-Analysis/README.md

 # Zomato-Dataset-Exploratory-Data-Analysis

-## Exploratory Data Analysis and Data Visualization on Zomato Bangalore dataset
+## Exploratory Data Analysis and Data Visualization on Zomato dataset
 The basic idea of analyzing the Zomato dataset is to get a fair idea about the factors affecting the aggregate rating of each restaurant, establishment of different types of restaurant at different places.
 What kind of a food is more popular in a locality.
 These kind of analysis can be done using the data, by studying different factors.

 ### Loading the dataset: